York (explorer)

-York was born enslaved, the son of Old York and Rose, who were owned by John Clark III, William Clark's father.
+York was born into slavery in the Colony of Virginia, the son of Old York and Rose, both of whom were enslaved by John Clark III, William Clark's father.
 William inherited York from his father in 1799.
 York was a large man; his weight has been estimated as 200 lbs.
 He was about the same age as Clark, perhaps a few years older or younger, and naturally strong.
-His skin was dark: he was "black as a bear", said one who knew him, and his hair was short and curling.

-Like most of the enslaved, York was illiterate, and information about him is scanty.
+His skin was dark: he was "black as a bear", said one who knew him, and his hair was short and curly.
+Like most enslaved persons of the time, York was illiterate, and information about him is scant.

-York expected to be given his freedom after the successful expedition was over, in view of what he called his "immense services", but Clark refused repeatedly and got angry with York when he would not go back willingly to his pre-expedition role of submissive body servant.
-He expressed irritation also at York's insistence on remaining in Louisville, where his wife and possibly children were.
+York expected to be given his freedom after the expedition was successfully completed, in view of what he called his "immense services", but Clark refused repeatedly and became angry when York would not go back willingly to his pre-expedition role as Clark's body servant.
+He also expressed irritation at York's insistence on remaining in Louisville, where his wife and possibly children were.
 He whipped York and eventually sold him.

-Documentation concerning York is lacking for the years immediately following.
+Documentation concerning York is lacking for the years immediately following the expedition.
 About 20 years later, Clark told Washington Irving that he had freed York and set him up in business, giving him six horses and a large wagon to start a drayage business moving goods between Nashville and Richmond.
-However, according to Clark as reported by Irving, York was lazy, would not get up in the morning, did not take good care of his horses, longed to return to slavery, and died of cholera.

-Historians have called this account by Clark self-serving and suspect.
-A fur trader who wrote a memoir told of meeting twice "a negro man" living among the Crow Indians in what is today Wyoming, who said that he first came there with Lewis and Clark.
-He was living very well among the Crow, who treated him as a chief; he had four wives.
-Historians regard the fur trader's report as reliable, but who the Black man was has been the subject of much discussion.
-A growing number of historians, but by no means all, believe that it was York.